tacarsten/EKSCapstone/README.md

 # Various thoughts on resubmitting this EKSCapstone project.

 There are two new screeenshots that demonstrate both linting success and failure against the Dockerfile.
-There are named (sensibly enough) hadolintFail.jpg and hadolintSuccess.jpg.
+These are named (sensibly enough) hadolintFail.jpg and hadolintSuccess.jpg.
 https://github.com/tacarsten/EKSCapstone/blob/main/hadolintFail.JPG
 https://github.com/tacarsten/EKSCapstone/blob/main/hadolintSuccess.JPG

 The EKS cluster was created using AWS Cloudformation.
-The code used to accomplish this is now in the "Cloudformation" directory. https://github.com/tacarsten/EKSCapstone/tree/main/Cloudformation
+The code used to accomplish this is now in the "Cloudformation" directory.
+I find I fight less with .json formatting over .yaml.
+So it is .json throughout.
+https://github.com/tacarsten/EKSCapstone/tree/main/Cloudformation

 The deployment type has been changed from "Rolling" to "Blue/Green".
 Thusly, there are two new deployment yaml files, one each for blue and green.
 Both deployments occur within the same EKS namespace but with different application names.